radiantearth/stac-spec/api-spec/api-spec.md

 ## STAC Endpoints

 STAC provides some additional endpoints for the root Catalog itself, as well as the capability to search the Catalog.
-Note that a STAC API does not need to implement WFS3, in which case it would only support the endpoints given below.
+Note that a STAC API does not need to implement WFS 3, in which case it would only support the endpoints given below.
 See the [OpenAPI specification document](definitions/STAC-standalone.yaml).

 ```
 | Endpoint      | Returns          | Description        |